riordanalfredo/personal-blog/app/content/blog/hcla-aied-slr/index.md

 ---
 title: "Learning Analytics and AI in Education: Putting Humans Back in the Driver's Seat"
 date: '2024-10-05T07:00:00Z'
-description: 'Key findings from a systematic literature review on human-centered approaches in learning analytics and AI in education, highlighting the balance between human control and automation, stakeholder involvement, and areas for future research.'
+description: 'Key findings from a systematic literature review on human-centred approaches in learning analytics and AI in education, highlighting the balance between human control and automation, stakeholder involvement, and areas for future research.'
 categories:
   [
     research paper,